This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Elevate your knee above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your leg on pillows or blankets to keep your knee elevated comfortably.

 - Prevent your knee from moving for up to 6 weeks or as directed.
 Your healthcare provider may put on a cast or splint.
 You may need to wear a leg brace to stabilize your knee.
 A leg brace can be adjusted to increase your range of motion as your knee heals.

 - Use crutches if directed.
-Your healthcare provider tells you not to put weight on your injured knee.
-Your healthcare provider will show you how to use crutches.
+Your healthcare provider may tell you not to put weight on your injured knee.
+Your provider will show you how to use crutches.
 You may need them for 4 to 6 weeks.

 - Go to physical therapy if directed.
 A physical therapist can teach you exercises to increase the range of motion in your knee.
 Exercises make your knee stronger, increase balance, and decrease pain.
 You may also need to strengthen your stomach, back, hip, and leg muscles.
 You may be told to continue these exercises after physical therapy ends to help prevent another dislocation.

-Follow up with your healthcare provider or orthopedic surgeon within 2 weeks or as directed:
+Follow up with your doctor or orthopedist within 2 weeks or as directed: